1956 Mahbubnagar train accident

 The 1956 Mahbubnagar train accident was a train accident in Hyderabad state, India on the Secunderabad-Dronachalam line between Jadcherla and Mahbubnagar on 2 September 1956.
 A train fell into a river killing at least 125 passengers after a bridge collapsed as a result of damages by torrential rain.

 It was at the time the worst train accident ever in India and the accident is still among India's deadliest train disasters.

-Less than thee months later, a very similar disaster, the 1956 Ariyalur train accident in Tamil Nadu, became India's latest and most deadly disaster when another train fell into the Marudaiyaru River, killing over 150 passengers when a bridge collapsed after torrential rain.
+Less than three months later, a very similar disaster, the 1956 Ariyalur train accident in Tamil Nadu, became India's latest and most deadly disaster when another train fell into the Marudaiyaru River, killing over 150 passengers when a bridge collapsed after torrential rain.

 Event

 During the 1956 India floods, in the night of 2 September 1956, a single span 37-metres long railway bridge was heavily damaged by flooding in Hyderabad state, on the Secunderabad-Dronachalam line between Jadcherla and Mahbubnagar 5 miles from Mahbubnagar.

 Just after midnight the bridge collapsed when a train tried to cross the bridge.
 The train and two passenger carriages plunged in the flooded river.
 A third carriage with second and third class passengers and a postal carriage with mail sorters remained hanging on the bridge.

 At least 125 people were killed in the disaster.
 Only 22 victims of the two carriages in the water survived.
 Victims were stuck in the train carriages and others were thrown into the water.
 Forty bodies were recovered downstream, up to a mile from the scene.
 Bodies were transported to Hyderabad for identification.
 Most of the victims came from Secunderabad or Hyderabad.
 The mail that the train was carrying was lost.